Eighteenmile Creek AOC

 Overview

-The Eighteenmile Creek AOC was designated as an AOC under the Great Lakes Water Quality Agreement in 1987 because of poor water quality and sediment contamination by former industrial and municipal discharges, waste disposal and pesticide usage.
+This portion of Eighteenmile Creek was designated as an AOC under the Great Lakes Water Quality Agreement in 1987 because of poor water quality and sediment contamination by former industrial and municipal discharges, waste disposal and pesticide usage.

 In 2020, the U.S. Army Corps of Engineers (USACE) did an extensive assessment of fish, toxicity, and sediment data to determine the necessity of management actions to delist this AOC.
-The analysis concluded that the main contaminant driving the Beneficial Use Impairments (BUIs) impairments within the AOC are PCBs from the upstream source area.
-Testing results indicated that the sediment is below the toxicity threshold.
-The existing elevated levels of PCBs found in tissue samples of fish were concluded to be a result of contamination upstream of Burt Dam.
-As a result of these findings, USACE recommended that sediment remediation was not warranted.
-Therefore, the Eighteenmile Creek AOC, does not have any management actions needed to be implemented.
+The analysis concluded that the main contaminant driving the Beneficial Use Impairments (BUIs) impairments within the AOC are PCBs from an upstream source area, outside of the AOC boundaries.
+Testing results indicated that the sediment within the AOC is below the toxicity threshold.
+The existing elevated levels of PCBs found in tissue samples of fish were concluded to be a result of contamination upstream of Burt Dam, an area which is undergoing cleanup activities through EPA’s Superfund program.
+As a result of these findings, USACE recommended that sediment remediation within the AOC was not warranted.

 Beneficial Use Impairments

-Beneficial Use Impairments, or BUIs, are designated when the AOC was originally listed and are measures of significant environmental degradation.
+Beneficial Use Impairments, or BUIs, are designated when the AOC was originally listed and are indicators of significant environmental degradation.
 The Eighteenmile Creek AOC has five of the potential 14 BUIs shown below.
-BUIs are removed when measurable environmental health improvements have been demonstrated through monitoring.
-The list below shows which BUIs have been removed, and which remain.
-As of 2020, one BUI, Restrictions on Dredging Activities, has been removed.
+BUIs are removed when measurable environmental health improvements have been demonstrated and certain BUI removal criteria are met.
+The list below shows which BUIs have been removed and which remain.
 Once all BUIs are removed, the process of delisting the AOC can begin.

 - Restrictions on Fish and Wildlife Consumption